zhmur/servicenow-guides/ServiceNow style guide.md

 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.

 ## Performance
 1. Specify fields to return by a database view.
-And include only fields which you need.
+Include only fields which you need.
 1. Check widgets performance using ServiceNow provided [script](https://hi.service-now.com/kb_view.do?sysparm_article=KB0744521).
 1. Be aware that workflow activities are executed synchronously after manual action (like approval).
 This can significantly impact form submission time.
 Consider 1 second timer after manual step as a remedy.
 1. It is a good practice to keep scheduled jobs and imports disabled in development instance.
 It significantly increases instance performance which leads to quick response and means no "instance-slow" delay during development cycle.